DAI-Lab/StegBench/CONFIGURATION.md

 <b>For examples of configuration options, please look at the [CONFIG EXAMPLES](examples/configs/) provided.
 We have providede a number of different configuration options that should be able to help you when you write your own.</b>

-Stegtest works by processing configuration files that contain information about each of the algorithms in the system.
-This allows StegTest to be a highly interoperable and modular system that can easily integrate into existing steganographic pipelines.
+StegBench works by processing configuration files that contain information about each of the algorithms in the system.
+This allows StegBench to be a highly interoperable and modular system that can easily integrate into existing steganographic pipelines.
 Configuration files specify how a specific steganographic or steganalysis tool operates on your machine.
 You pass in several parameters that determine the following

 - <b>Compatibility</b>: The compatibility of the tool for different operating mechanisms
 - <b>Command Execution</b>: The commands that must be used to execute the tool.